List of Victorious characters: Jade West

 Jade West (portrayed by Elizabeth Gillies) is a sophomore and is the vicious frenemy of Tori from Hollywood Arts.
-She has a gothic sense of style—always wearing dark clothes with eyebrow piercings and different colors of streaks in her hair, and is the long-time girlfriend of Beck Oliver.
+She has a gothic sense of style—always wearing dark clothes (as she's known to dislike color) with eyebrow piercings and different colors of streaks in her hair, and is the long-time girlfriend of Beck Oliver.
 She is very possessive and sometimes controlling of her boyfriend and is known to lash out at anyone who she views as a threat to their relationship.
 She shows very little affection for anyone.

-In the pilot episode, Jade believes that Tori is flirting with Beck, so she later pours coffee onto Tori's head during an acting class.
+In the pilot episode, Jade believes that Tori is flirting with Beck and quickly views her as her enemy, so she later pours coffee onto Tori's head during an acting class to get "revenge".
 Tori later gets even with her by defeating her in an alphabetical improv game and kissing Beck as they were the only two actors remaining in the scene which leads further into their feud.

 Jade has been known to take obsession in triumphing over any enemies or rivals she may find, and occasionally has been known to take an interest in bizarre, dark, or unusual things that usually would repulse or frighten other people.
-She has a fascination with scissors, as she is sometimes seen holding scissors and her locker is decorated with them.
+She has a fascination with scissors, as she is sometimes seen holding scissors and her locker is decorated with them, and her favorite movie is "The Scissoring".

-In "Ice Cream for Ke$ha", it is revealed that her childhood was a dark and unhappy one, her favorite play toy being a hammer and scissors, and that she had been raised by an unsupportive and similarly emotionless father and a mother she could not emotionally connect with.
+In "Ice Cream for Ke$ha", it is revealed that her childhood was a dark and unhappy one, claiming her favorite play toy being a hammer and scissors, and that she had been raised by an unsupportive and similarly emotionless father and a mother she could not emotionally connect with.
 She is also seen to be an amazing singer and actress, which are the main talents that got her into Hollywood Arts.
 In the season 1 episode "Jade Dumps Beck", it is revealed that they had been dating for nearly two years.
 However, they break up in the episode "The Worst Couple" after non-stop fighting, although it becomes clear that Jade still has feelings for him.
 After taking some time apart, the two make amends in the episode "Tori Fixes Beck and Jade" when Jade sings a song that is implied to be dedicated to Beck, leading them to admit that they have missed each other and get back together.

 Jade later appeared in the Sam & Cat episode "#TheKillerTunaJump" where she ends up meeting Sam Puckett and befriending her, whereas Cat had thought that the two girls would kill each other upon first sight due to their similar personalities.
 It is Sam and Jade's friendship that makes Cat jealous enough to call Freddie Benson to Los Angeles so that she can flirt with him, resulting instead in Sam briefly becoming Robbie Shapiro's girlfriend.